 Action: There may be a SAS topology error.
 See the hardware documentation for information on correct SAS topology configurations.
 There may be problems with the cables such as a loose connection or an invalid cabling configuration.
 See "Cables Attached Correctly" for more information on checking the cables.
-See the hardware documentation for information.
+See the hardware documentation for information on correct cabling configurations.
 Verify that the firmware is a supported version.